ssi-anik/sse-with-mercure/README.md

 ## Commands

 If you want to publish messages from the command line, use the following available artisan commands.
+Just remember that either run these commands from the container or change the Mercure hub URL from the `AppServiceProvider`.

 ```shell
 php artisan publish:message "topic-name" --private